markush81/kafka-rest-proxy/README.md

-# producer-rest-proxy
+# kafka-rest-proxy
 Get your data via REST into Apache Kafka

 ## Idea

-Often in your environment you might not be allowed to directly access your producer from web (e.g. you have a web- and application-zone, but producer is installed in application zone and not accessible via direct-path).
+Often in your environment you might not be allowed to directly access your kafka from web (e.g. you have a web- and application-zone, but kafa is installed in application zone and not accessible via direct-path).
 But still you have the need to get data coming from outside into your topics.
-So one easy way is: producer-rest-proxy.
-It provides a simple RESTful API, forwarding your payload to producer.
+So one easy way is: kafka-rest-proxy.
+It provides a simple RESTful API, forwarding your payload to kafka.

 ## Prerequiste

-1. Install [Apache Kafka](http://producer.apache.org) download and unarchive or `brew install producer`
+1. Install [Apache Kafka](http://kafka.apache.org) download and unarchive or `brew install kafka`
-2. Start producer
+2. Start kafka

 	```
 	bin/zookeeper-server-start.sh config/zookeeper.properties
-	bin/producer-server-start.sh config/server.properties
+	bin/kafka-server-start.sh config/server.properties
 	```

 	or if installed via brew